HL7/davinci-ecdx/input/pagecontent/signatures.md

     4. The Validity Dates should be appropriate/long enough as determined by the business partners.
    - **SHALL** use the IETF JSON Canonicalization Scheme (JCS) (see [RFC 8785]) to generate the canonical form of the resource.
 JCS is a well-documented and standardized canonicalization algorithm, with multiple open-source implementations across several programming languages.
      - The `id`, `meta` and `signature` elements on the root Bundle resource **SHALL** be removed before canonicalization.
 In other words, everything in a Bundle is signed *except* for these elements.
-     - For signatures representing the entire QuestionnaireResponse, the `id`, `meta` and the signature extension on the root QuestionnaireResponse resource **SHALL** be removed before canonicalization.
-In other words, everything in a QuestionnaireResponse is signed *except* for these elements.
+     - <span class="bg-success" markdown="1">For signatures representing the entire QuestionnaireResponse, the `id`, `meta` and the signature extension on the root QuestionnaireResponse resource **SHALL** be removed before canonicalization.
+In other words, everything in a QuestionnaireResponse is signed *except* for these elements.</span><!-- new-content -->
-     - For signatures representing an item in the QuestionnaireResponse, the `id`, and the signature extension on the item resource **SHALL** be removed before canonicalization.
-In other words, everything in the `QuestionnaireResponse.item` is signed *except* for these elements.
+     - <span class="bg-success" markdown="1">For signatures representing an item in the QuestionnaireResponse, the `id`, and the signature extension on the item resource **SHALL** be removed before canonicalization.
+In other words, everything in the `QuestionnaireResponse.item` is signed *except* for these elements.</span><!-- new-content -->
     <!--     1.
 The canonicalization algorithms defined in the FHIR specification *do not work* for the enveloped signatures that are being used in this guide.  -->

 ##### Sender/Signer Steps